sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 At 10th level, you can bluff your way through practically anything by projecting confidence, educated guessing, and sharing a few memorized talking points.
 You can always choose to use

-Charisma when making an ability check using a skill or tool you arenít proficient with.
+Charisma when making an ability check using a skill or tool you aren√≠t proficient with.

 ###### Shift Approach

-Beginning at 11th level, youíve had enough experiences with your gambits going badly that you know the signs and how to quickly shift your approach.
+Beginning at 11th level, you√≠ve had enough experiences with your gambits going badly that you know the signs and how to quickly shift your approach.
 Whenever you roll the Dastardly Gambit die and the result is a 1 or 2, you may immediately reroll the die and must use the new roll, even if the new roll is a 1 or 2.

 ###### Sheer Audacity

 Starting at 18th level, your dastardly gambits have gotten so bold and so ridiculous that your enemies are often left completely stunned at your sheer audacity.
-Whenever you use Dastardly Gambit to reduce a creatureís roll it makes a Wisdom saving throw against your clever tricks save
+Whenever you use Dastardly Gambit to reduce a creature√≠s roll it makes a Wisdom saving throw against your clever tricks save

 DC.
 On a failed save the creature is stunned until the beginning of its next turn or until it takes damage.
 Once a creature makes a successful save against this feature it is immune to your Sheer Audacity for the next 24 hours.

 ###### Master Plan

-At 20th level youíve developed mind games within mind games and your plans run deep.
+At 20th level you√≠ve developed mind games within mind games and your plans run deep.
 You may spend a point of inspiration to reveal your master plan as an action.
 When your master plan is revealed, describe a theoretically possible sequence of events that has led to a suddenly revealed boon for you and your allies, however implausible.

 Some examples include: